ManitoulinTransport/PerlToJs/README.md

 - give perl modules a way of knowing if its running in perl, node, or the browser ("isomorphic" ability)!
 - use node and or a headless browser for automated tests, use Travis CI
 - add support for expanding `use` statements (either here or in Perlito)
-- move Perlito runtime from each bundle to the singular PerlToJs runtime
 - support commonj-esque (i.e. node & browserify) javascript module format